hayattgd/minimal-gray/README.md

 ### Important

-please edit hyprland and kitty config, it sources `~/hyprland-bind.conf` and `~/kitty-bind.conf`, so if you wont set binds properly, you may be unable to start anything.
+hyprland.conf contains multi-monitor setup with up and down. please edit hyprland and kitty config, it sources `~/hyprland-bind.conf` and `~/kitty-bind.conf`, so if you wont set binds properly, you may be unable to start anything.

 ### Licenses